 In the year 2000, the Patrick Henry College, based in Purcellville, Virginia, opened to 80 students for the fall semester.
 They did not cater to homeschool students exclusively, but they do address many of their needs.
 The college favors applicants who are Christian.

-Our Modern-Day Homeschooling Trends
+Looking at Our Modern-Day Homeschooling Trends in the History of Homeschooling

 These days, both Christian and secular families homeschool, and for a wide variety of reasons.
 There are those who are excessively critical of homeschooling and those who swear it’s changing the face of our nation.
 And with more and more reasons to homeschool from within the public school population itself, including bullying and social and moral practices with which so many disagree, the number of homeschoolers continues to rise.